 When it comes to buying a suit, many men feel intimidated.
 Sorting through the different styles, sizes, colors, and designers can be overwhelming.
 But it doesn’t have to be this way.
 Purchasing a suit can be a pleasant experience if you have the right information.

-Below, you will find practical tips on how to size a suit, pick the right color, and select a cut that fits your body type and personal style.
+Below, you will find practical tips on how to buy a suit including how to size a suit, how to pick the right color, and how to select a cut that fits your body type and personal style.

 For many men, the default suit color is black.
 Guys choose this color because they believe it is the most versatile.
 While black suits are sleek and functional, they should be reserved for funerals.
 Navy Blue and Charcoal Grey are better choices for your wardrobe.

 Because of its neutrality, a Charcoal Gray suit is appropriate for work, weddings, funerals, or other semi-formal events.

 Navy blue is also a practical, straightforward color for suits.
 A Navy Blue suit is a staple for any man’s wardrobe.

 Light Gray, Dark Brown, and Tan are a few more classic colors that stand the test of time.